ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 integrity as well as good change management.

 ## Context
-CFIA projects Finesse and Louis Chat depend heavily on the PostgreSQL database.
+CFIA products Finesse and Louis Chat depend heavily on the PostgreSQL database.
 Changes to the database schema need to follow changes to the code as we introduce new features.